Removing the drain hole in your bathtub is a great way to keep your bathtub and drain fittings in top condition.

 2. Drain Key

-The next step will be to take the drain key and place it in the drain opening of the bathtub.
+The next step is to take the drain key and place it in the bathtub’s drain opening.
 A wrench can turn the drain key anticlockwise until the wings hook onto the drain fitting.

 3. Unscrewing